 Along with the base V6 and famed Hemi V8, Jeep also offers the Grand Cherokee with a turbo-diesel 3-liter V6 that promises 30 mpg on the highway and the same towing capacity as the V8.
 All engines are hooked to an eight-speed automatic transmission with paddle shifters.

 Where the Pathfinder Excels

 What buyers gain in everyday driveability is significant.
-The Pathfinder handles easily and cruises with the smoothness and quiet of a large sedan.
-The 260-horsepower 3.5-liter V6 takes it from zero to 60 mph in 8 seconds and delivers 22 mpg in combined driving, or 21 mpg with all-wheel drive, terrific efficiency for a pas-powered, seven-passenger vehicle.
+The Pathfinder handles easily and cruises with the smoothness and quietness of a large sedan.
+The 260-horsepower 3.5-liter V6 takes it from zero to 60 mph in 8 seconds and delivers 22 mpg in combined driving, or 21 mpg with all-wheel drive; terrific efficiency for a pas-powered, seven-passenger vehicle.
 The interior is especially well-constructed and quite attractive, especially in top Platinum trim.

 If off-road adventure is on your list of priorities, there's no question that the Grand Cherokee is your ticket.
 Buyers looking for a spacious people mover with all-weather security will be more at home with the Pathfinder.

 Our Verdict: Jeep Grand Cherokee

 With capability to spare, the Grand Cherokee will do anything you ask of it.